GEOS-ESM/FILDA/src/FILDA2/README.md

 ##  - **Recent update** -

-1. Fix version control problem
+1. Fix rounding problem when calculating the pixel index of the detected fire

 ## Table of content